Reflection positivity and invertible topological phases: Reflection structures and stability

 \begin{remark}[] The Pontrjagin-Thom construction provides the basic relationship to $H_n$-manifolds.
 If a map $S^{k+q}\to \Thom(X_{n,n+q};\,Q_q)$ is transverse to the 0-section of $Q_q\to X_{n,n+q}$, then the inverse image of the 0-section is a $k$-manifold $M\subset S^{k+q}$ whose stable tangent bundle is equipped with an isomorphism to the pullback of the ``tautological bundle''\footnote{The fiber of the tautological bundle at a point $W\subset \RR^{n+q}$ in~$Gr_n(\RR^{n+q})$ is~$W$.} $V_n\to X_{n,n+q}$, which is equipped with an $H_n$-structure.
 Theorem~\ref{thm:54} implies that the abelian group~$\pi _k\Sigma ^nMTH_n$ is generated by closed $k$-dimensional $H_n$-manifolds under disjoint union.
-The class of a closed manifold~$M^k$ is zero if and only if $M=\partial W$ where $W$~is a compact $(k+1)$-manifold whose stable tangent bundle is isomorphic to a rank~ $n$ bundle with an $H_n$-structure extending that of~$M$. \end{remark}
+The class of a closed manifold~$M^k$ is zero if and only if $M=\partial W$ where $W$~is a compact $(k+1)$-manifold whose stable tangent bundle is isomorphic to a rank~ $n$ bundle with an $H_n$-structure extending that of~$M$.
+This bordism group was introduced by Reinhart~\cite{R}; see also~\cite[Appendix]{E}. \end{remark}

 \begin{remark}[] Not every element of the homotopy group is represented by a manifold; group completion of the semigroup of manifold classes is needed to obtain the homotopy group.
-For example, $\pi _0MTSO_0\cong \ZZ$ but 0-dimensional oriented manifolds only realize the submonoid of nonnegative elements.
+For example, $\pi _0MTO_0\cong \ZZ$ but since a 0-dimensional manifold has a unique $O_0$-structure such manifolds only realize the submonoid of nonnegative integers.
 We also remark that the sphere~$S^{2m}$ represents a nonzero element in $\pi _{2m}\Sigma ^{2m}MTSO_{2m}$, but is zero in the next group $\pi _{2m+1}\Sigma ^{2m+1}MTSO_{2m+1}$: the closed ball~$D^{2m+1}$ has nonzero Euler characteristic so no $SO_{2m}$-structure.
 As another illustration, the 2-sphere and the genus~2 surface represent opposite elements of $\pi _2\Sigma ^2MTSO_2$: a genus~2 handlebody with a 3-ball excised admits an $SO_2$-structure. \end{remark}

 The Stabilization Theorem~\ref{thm:6} provides a sequence of spectra\footnote{That theorem supplies a \emph{stable tangential structure}~$BH$ from which $BH_n$~is constructed by pullback; recall~\eqref{eq:136}.}